nmbooker/python-odookit/README.md

 * a more consistent naming convention for scripts; and
 * Python 3 support

-I'll write an extra 'python-odookit-compat-scripts' library for optional compatibility with existing script callers.
+Should it be necesarry I will write an extra 'python-odookit-compat-scripts' library for optional compatibility with existing script callers.